neobotix/neo_docking2/README.md

 ## The process:

 First, we need to store the pose of the docking station, it needs to be done manually.
-Use the teleop node to navigate the robot to the docking position.
+Use the joystick to navigate the robot to the docking position.
 Once the robot is in the docking position, use the `/store_pose` service to store the docking position.

 ```ros2 service call /store_pose std_srvs/srv/Empty {}```